mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

     * Name: A name for your config node.
     * Enable Node Debug: Check this box if you want to see debug messages from the node.
 Enable it for now.
     * Default Language: The language of your project.
-    * Use Google login: Check this box if you want to use Google Sign-In authentication.
-This tutorial uses the simpler password based authentication, so uncheck this box.
     * Username/Password: Username and password of your choice.
 You will use this to log in in the Google Home App later.
     * Client ID and Client Secret: The client ID and secret you previously entered in the Google Actions Console.
     * Jwt Key: Path to the JSON file you downloaded when you enabled the HomeGraph API.
 Can be an absolute path or a